 In January 2017, we sent a joint letter with SOMO, OT Watch, and CEE Bankwatch Network to the EBRD president and board of directors highlighting the issues at the PCM.
 The letter followed up on a November 2016 EBRD board and civil society meeting on accountability at the PCM and called for several changes, including:

 - An early revision of the PCM Rules of Procedure.
-The revision is currently scheduled for 2019;
+The revision is currently underway;

 - The creation of a senior management position for the PCM director, similar to that of the vice president of the Compliance Advisor Ombudsman (CAO) of the International Finance Corporation (IFC), which would give the PCM greater legitimacy among its users, more resources to provide remedy and identify problematic projects, and direct access to EBRD’s decision makers;